- Trying to be too nice when delivering feedback can confuse the receiver. A direct approach is best.

 Do a gut check on your mindset first

-You may give constructive criticism in a formal performance review, on the fly, or any variety of settings.
-But even when offering in-the-moment feedback, it’s wise to take a pause and ask yourself if you’re in the right mindset to deliver feedback constructively.
+You may give constructive criticism in a formal performance review or in casual conversation.
+But note that when offering in-the-moment criticism, it’s wise to take a pause and ask yourself if you’re in the right mindset to deliver that feedback constructively.

 Dianna Booher, an executive communications coach and author of “Communicate with Confidence,” formulated a list of right and wrong reasons to give constructive criticism:

-- To defend or excuse your own behavior
+- To excuse your own behavior out of defensiveness

 - You’re in a bad mood